-Before you type into Google, “homes for sale,” you should be taking a deep look at your credit report.
-We get it.
+Before you type into Google, “homes for sale,” you should be taking a deep look at your credit score and report.
+I get it.
 It’s not the glamorous side of buying a new home but knowing how the credit bureaus rate your creditworthiness will save you time and reduce stress when you start viewing homes.

 The majority of home buyers do not have the funds to purchase a home outright and need a loan to cover the costs.
 Because you are applying for a loan, your bank or lender will make a ‘hard inquiry’ on your credit to see how well you have managed your past credit.

 The lender will pre-approve you for the mortgage loan amount and interest rate using your credit score and current income status.
 In most cases, the higher your credit score, the more lending options you’ll have, and the more likely you’ll be able to obtain a better interest rate.

 If you have never accessed your credit score (gasp!), you can access your free credit report with no impact to your score through TransUnion or Equifax or your online banking platform.
 After you review the number and you think it’s too low to qualify for a mortgage, you’ll need to work on raising your credit score.

 Think back to when you got your first credit card.
 Did you overspend, miss payments, or just skip payments altogether?
 While you may be a credit management boss now, that history may still linger for up to seven years on your credit report.

 But, don’t panic.
 Taking positive actions on your credit can outweigh the previous negative ones.